Homunculus: Preformationism

 Nicolas Hartsoeker postulated the existence of animalcules in the semen of humans and other animals.
 This was the beginning of spermists' theory, which held that the sperm was in fact a "little man" that was placed inside a woman for growth into a child, an effective explanation for many of the mysteries of conception.
 It was later pointed out that if the sperm was a homunculus, identical in all but size to an adult, then the homunculus may have sperm of its own.
 This led to a reductio ad absurdum with a chain of homunculi "all the way down", an idea also known as the homunculus fallacy.
 This was not necessarily considered by spermists a fatal objection, however, as it neatly explained the Genesis creation narrative's claim that it was "in Adam" that all had sinned: the whole of humanity was already contained in his loins during the original sin.
 The spermists' theory also failed to explain why children tend to resemble their mothers as well as their fathers, though some spermists suggested that the growing homunculus assimilated maternal characteristics from the womb.

+Homuncular Jesus in religious art

+The Homuncular Jesus describes the trend in European art from the Middle Ages to depict the Christ child, not as an anatomically correct infant, but, as a small adult man.
+Artists did this because, according to religious scholars of the time the Christ child had a fully formed body and soul at the time of conception and that He was perfect and unchanging, but in parts of the Bible like Luke 2:52 the Jesus grew in "wisdom and stature" so many artists depicted the infant Jesus as very small man.